Research Protections Policies

 - Institutional Review Entity (IRE): The IRE is an oversight committee established by the University to review life sciences research using one or more of the fifteen select agents and toxins listed above for dual use potential, as well as work with researchers to assess the risks and benefits of the DURC and to develop risk mitigation plans when appropriate.
 The IRE provides ongoing oversight for any life sciences research identified as DURC and on-going compliance with any risk mitigation measures put into place.
 The IRE shall review risk mitigation plans annually and modify the plans as necessary.

 - Institutional Contact for Dual Use Research of Concern (ICDURC): An individual designated by the University to serve as an institutional point of contact for questions regarding compliance with the implementation of the requirements for the oversight of DURC as well as the liaison between the institution and relevant federal funding agencies.
 The ICDURC also provides required reports to the relevant federal funding agencies.
-At University Park and all other campus locations except COM, the ICDURC is the Director, Institutional Biosafety Program, in the Office for Research Protections.
+At University Park and all other campus locations except COM, the ICDURC is the Director of Research Safety and Compliance in the Office for Research Protections.
 The ICDURC at the COM is the Biological Safety Officer.

 - Life sciences: Pertain to living organisms (e.g., microbes, human beings, animals, and plants) and their products, including all disciplines and methodologies of biology such as aerobiology, agricultural science, plant science, animal science, bioinformatics, genomics, proteomics, synthetic biology, environmental science, public health, modeling, engineering of living systems, and all applications of the biological sciences.
 The term is meant to encompass the diverse approaches for understanding life at the level of ecosystems, organisms, organs, tissues, cells, and molecules.